 ToggleThe Short Answer: It Depends on What “Oldest” Means

-There is no confirmed first human language because early speech left no physical record.
+There is no confirmed first human language, and therefore no single, universally accepted answer to what the oldest language in the world actually is.
 The oldest language depends on the type of evidence used.
 Below are the main categories scholars rely on:

 1. Oldest deciphered written languages